project-iris/iris-go/README.md

   Iris background
 -------------------

 Iris is an attempt at bringing the simplicity and elegance of cloud computing to the application layer.
-A consumer cloud provides unlimited virtual machines at the click of a button, but leaves it to developer to wire them together.
+Consumer clouds provide unlimited virtual machines at the click of a button, but leaves it to developer to wire them together.
 Iris ensures that you can forget about networking challenges and instead focus on solving your own domain problems.

 It is a completely decentralized messaging solution for simplifying the design and implementation of cloud services.
 Among others, Iris features zero-configuration (i.e. start it up and it will do its magic), semantic addressing (i.e. application use textual names to address each other), clusters as units (i.e. automatic load balancing between apps of the same name) and perfect secrecy (i.e. all network traffic is encrypted).

-You can find further infos on the [Iris website](http://iris.karalabe.com) and detailed presentations of the above features in the [Core concepts](http://iris.karalabe.com/book/core_concepts) section of [The book of Iris](http://iris.karalabe.com/book).
+You can find further infos on the [Iris website](http://iris.karalabe.com) and details of the above features in the [Core concepts](http://iris.karalabe.com/book/core_concepts) section of [The book of Iris](http://iris.karalabe.com/book).
 For the scientifically inclined, a small collection of [papers](http://iris.karalabe.com/papers) is also available featuring the internals of Iris.

-There is also a slowly growing community at Twitter [@iriscmf](https://twitter.com/iriscmf), on Google groups [project-iris](https://groups.google.com/group/project-iris) and GitHub [project-iris](https://github.com/project-iris).
+There is also a growing community at Twitter [@iriscmf](https://twitter.com/iriscmf), on Google groups [project-iris](https://groups.google.com/group/project-iris) and GitHub [project-iris](https://github.com/project-iris).

   Contributions
 -----------------